 General Description:

-Angophora is a genus of about 10 species which are confined to eastern Australia from south-eastern Queensland to Victoria.
-The genus is closely related to both Eucalyptus and Corymbia, the differences being:
+Angophora is a genus of 13 species which are confined to eastern Australia from south-eastern Queensland to Victoria.
+Angophora is closely related to Eucalyptus and Corymbia.
+The three genera are known collectively as ‘eucalypts’ and they dominate many Australian landscapes.

 - The lack of a bud cap (operculum) in Angophora

-- Adult leaves are opposite in Angophora; alternate in Eucalyptus and Corymbia.
+- Adult leaves opposite in Angophora; alternate in Eucalyptus and Corymbia.

 A recent proposal (2024) was published which would see all ‘eucalypts’, including both Angophora and Corymbia, re-classified to the single genus Eucalyptus.
 It remains to be seen if this proposal will be widely accepted.
 For further information see the Background section of the Eucalypts page on this website.